learn-co-curriculum/submitting-a-lab-osx/README.md

 # Submitting A Lab Osx

+**Note: This is an informational README.
+You just have to read and conceptualize these workflows.
+Don't try to execute these commands yet.
+You will have a chance to practice the entire workflow using `learn` very shortly.**

-You solved the lab, your tests are passing, and now you need to submit a solution.
+Once you've opened your lab locally, solved it, and your tests are passing, you will need to submit a solution.
 There are two ways to submit a lab:

 1. Using the `git` CLI
 2. Using the `learn submit` command with the `learn` CLI. **The `learn submit` is the preferred way to submit a lab.**